AbenezerD1/Program-4/design.md

   * doTransaction method
     * If movie exists in inventory increment count from inventory
 * Inventory
-  * Contains a pointer to movie hash table
   * doTransaction()
     * Prints the current movies in the inventory
 * History